cloudspeech/houdini-talk/short-essay.md

 Your boss tells you to make things load faster, because the Google rating dropped...

-Oh, and can you please make it happen by tomorrow?
+"Oh, and can you please make it happen by tomorrow?"

 But you don't own
 the pages, hundreds of kilobytes of JavaScript and CSS assets must stay.

-Those assets are loaded via `<script>` and `<link>` tags, which __also__ have to stay in place.
+Those assets are loaded via `<script>` and `<link>` tags, which _also_ have to stay in place.

 Should you give up, or can you escape the impossible situation?

 Of course, you can escape &mdash; use Houdini's trick!

-Step 1: wish yourself a new HTML tag `<scri-pt>` with new behaviour.
+Step 1: wish yourself a new HTML tag `<scri-pt>` script-with-a-dash with new behaviour.
 Here we want to delay loading an asset until when the browser is idle, or when that part of the page becomes visible because you scroll down.